sonaxpro/docker-Wireguard-Transmission/README.md

 To enable **IPv6** (if needed), configure the Docker daemon by editing `/etc/docker/daemon.json` and restart Docker.

 ## Running This Tool
-The WireGuard configuration sample provided [here](https://github.com/chadek/docker-Wireguard-Transmission/blob/main/wireguard/wg0.conf) should be filled with proper values and mapped to the WireGuard image by placing it into `/write/your/path/hier`.
+The WireGuard configuration sample provided here should be filled with proper values and mapped to the WireGuard image by placing it into [./wireguard/wg0.conf](https://github.com/chadek/docker-Wireguard-Transmission/blob/main/wireguard/wg0.conf).
 The WireGuard config includes a network post-up script to correctly NAT IPv4 through interfaces.
-More details [here](https://github.com/linuxserver/docker-wireguard).

 After configuring WireGuard, run the following to start everything: